Crossed product C*-algebras associated with non-minimal actions on the circle: The results

 \subsection{$K$-theory}

-In this section we prove Theorem~\ref{T-Kthyi}.
+In this section we prove Theorem~\ref{T-Kthyi} (Theorems~\ref{T-Kthy} and \ref{T-Kthy2}).
 We refer the reader to \cite{RorLarLau00} for the necessary background on $K$-theory for $C^*$-algebras.
-We fix the following standard notation.
-For a projection $p\in M_\infty(A)$, we write $[p]_0$ for its class in $K_0(A)$ and for a unitary $u\in M_\infty(A)$ we write $[u]_1$ for its class in $K_1(A)$ (note that all of our $C^*$-algebras are unital in this section).
+For a projection $p\in M_\infty(A)$, we write $[p]_0$ for its class in $K_0(A)$ and for a unitary $u\in M_\infty(A)$ we write $[u]_1$ for its class in $K_1(A)$ (note that all of the $C^*$-algebras in this section are unital).

+As mentioned in the introduction, the proof of Theorem~\ref{T-Kthyi} involves finding a canonical embedding of a simple noncommutative torus in the crossed product associated with a free Denjoy action.
+We show that this inclusion induces an isomorphism of $K$-groups that is also compatible with the trace pairing on $K_0$.
+This idea is already implicit in \cite{PutSchSka86} (see the remark after the proof of Lemma 6.4 therein), though not stated as such.
+This allows us to outsource a lot of the technical details to \cite{Ell84} and, in particular, provides a more convenient description of a basis for the $K$-theory (see Remark~\ref{R-gen}).